Hyacinth & Rosebud

 Sage Cabin Publishers

-Sage Cabin Publishers, established March 2021, is an imprint whose mission is to make available to a general readership inexpensive or free editions: translations, reprints, essay collections, literary criticism, novels, and poetry – works that align with the secular humanist literary tradition such as that tradition has developed since the time of Petrarch.
+Sage Cabin Publishers, established March 25, 2021, is an imprint whose mission is to make available translations, reprints, essay collections, literary criticism, novels, poetry, and drama—works that align with the secular humanist literary tradition such as that tradition has developed since the time of Petrarch.
 We take as inspiration the writings of Goethe and Novalis.
 May the reader flourish!

 “Friends, the soil is poor.
 We must scatter abundant seed to ensure even a middling harvest.”